qawolf/qawolf/docs/docs/what_is_qa_wolf.md

 A common concern, and part of the reason we built QA Wolf, is that auto generated code is unstable.

+#### Automatic Waiting

 QA Wolf improves stability in a few ways.
 First, it automatically waits for elements, outstanding network requests, and assertions before moving on.

+#### Test Selectors

-QA Wolf also chooses element selectors wisely.
+QA Wolf chooses element selectors wisely.
 Typically, auto generated code targets elements with very specific selectors like [XPaths](https://developer.mozilla.org/en-US/docs/Web/XPath).
 As your application changes, these brittle selectors can stop working.

 A best practice in testing is target elements based on test [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) like `data-qa`.
 This provides maximum stability even as your application changes.
 If possible, QA Wolf will target elements based on these test attributes.
 You can [choose which element attributes are used](TODOFIXLINK) in the generated code, including attributes like `id` or `aria-label`.

+#### Smart Selectors

 If a target attribute is not available, QA Wolf will select elements using multiple attributes to improve stability.
 QA Wolf stores all the attributes of the target element and its two [ancestors](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement), and uses that to find a close enough match when running your tests.